About Us

 Profile

-Midwest Motor Express, an independent subsidiary of Knight-Swift Transportation Holdings (NYSE: KNX), is an asset-based multi-regional transportation solutions provider offering less-than-truckload, truckload, dedicated contract carriage, brokerage, and international services.
-Our cross-brand integrations with other KNX subsidiaries provide extended direct coverage and resources across a substantial area of the United States.
+Midwest Motor Express is the Upper Midwest and Pacific Northwest operating region of AAA Cooper Transportation, an independent subsidiary of Knight-Swift Transportation Holdings (NYSE: KNX).
+Midwest Motor Express offers less-than-truckload, dedicated contract carriage, fleet maintenance, truckload, brokerage, and international services.
+Together, Midwest Motor Express, AAA Cooper Transportation, and DHE Transportation provide extended direct coverage and resources across a substantial area of the United States.
 Additionally, our robust Affiliate Carrier Program extends Midwest Motor Express’s coverage area into Canada, Mexico, and across the globe.

 Midwest Motor Express Tractors